When I left San Diego to move to the tiny, truck-stop-town Mojave, people thought I was crazy.

 I hope they help you remember your own innate sense of joy, and give you the courage to answer those hard questions in your own life, as well as the tools to cope with the often uncomfortable answers.

-Expect to see a continuing expansion into my teaching of Trauma Sensitive Yoga, including yoga for military and first responders —this path is something that began in earnest over the last year, but is steeped in decades of my own healing experiences.
+Expect to see a continuing expansion into my teaching of Trauma Sensitive Yoga, including yoga for military and first responders —this path is something that began in earnest in 2015, but is steeped in decades of my own healing experiences.
 Check the ‘Schedule’ page to find out more about these and all my classes.

 Mostly, I want each of us, myself included, to remember that we are not alone in this human journey.